NLnetLabs/unbound/doc/unbound.conf.rst

     downloads.
     If none of the urls work, the primaries are tried with IXFR and AXFR.

-    For HTTPS, the :ref:`tls-cert-bundle:<unbound.conf.tls-cert-bundle>` and
+    For HTTPS, the :ref:`tls-cert-bundle<unbound.conf.tls-cert-bundle>` and
     the hostname from the url are used to authenticate the connection.

     If you specify a hostname in the URL, you cannot use the domain from the